-The neck can be conceptually divided into two portions: 1) the subaxial spine (below the "axis" of C2) and 2) the upper (or atlanto-axial) Cspine (which includes the skull base).
-The vertebrae of the subaxial spine are anatomically similar normal vertebrae, having a distinct vertebral body, lamina, spinous processes, transverse elements etc. The vertebrae of the upper Cspine are quite different.
-It's almost impossible to describe their structure in words, or adequately show them in 2-D images, but a few key structures should be noted.
+The Cspine can be divided into two portions: 1) the subaxial spine (below C2) and 2) the upper (or atlanto-axial) Cspine (the skull base, C1 & C2).
+Subaxial vertebrae are similar to normal vertebrae, having a distinct vertebral body, lamina, spinous processes, transverse elements etc. The vertebrae of the atlanto-axial spine are quite different.
+A few key structures should be noted. (a labeled lateral X-ray can be found on the next page)